csi-greifflab/Absolut/README.md

 You can find a more detailed documentation in the subfolder doc/HowToAbsolut.pdf

 The method and analyses of antibody-antigen bindings are explained in:
-- Robert and Akbar et al. 2021, 'A billion synthetic 3D-antibody-antigen complexes enable unconstrained machine-learning formalized investigation of antibody specificity prediction' (will be available in a few days in BioRXiV)
+- Robert and Akbar et al. 2021, 'A billion synthetic 3D-antibody-antigen complexes enable unconstrained machine-learning formalized investigation of antibody specificity prediction', BioRXiV [https://www.biorxiv.org/content/10.1101/2021.07.06.451258v2](link)
 - Robert et al 2020, 'Ymir: A 3D structural affinity model for multi-epitope vaccine simulations', BioRXiV [https://www.biorxiv.org/content/10.1101/766535v1](link)

 ## Download / clone